jackkoenig/How2Start_Chisel3/README.md

 [error] firrtl.passes.CheckInitialization$RefNotInitializedException:  @[YourProject LineNo:ClmNo] : [module TopModuleName]  Reference PortName is not fully initialized.
 [error]    : PortName <= VOID
 ```
-If your code does not have unknown state on the port "PortName", the exception might caused by FIRRTL's procedure.
+If your code does not have unknown state on the port "PortName" (or, wire), the exception might caused by FIRRTL's procedure.
-You can temporally fix this issue by assign "DontCare" which is reserved variable indicating "Do not Care".
+You can temporally fix this issue by assigning "DontCare" which is reserved variable indicating "Do not Care".
 You can use it before assigning value to the port, like as follows;
 ```
 PortName := DontCare